A Glossary Of Cooking And Barbecue Lingo

 Meat glue.
 Ahhh, the wonders of food science.
 Meat glue, known in scientific circles as transglutaminase (TG), is an enzyme that can bond proteins like glue.
 It can be used to take bits of chicken and turn them into chicken chunks that look like whole muscle meat, take chunks of meat and glue them into a loaf of turkey breast, make boneless ham loaf, faux crab meat made from pollack fish called surimi, bind sausages, and even turn two skinny steaks into a thick steak.
 TG plays a role in blood clotting and can be extracted from animal blood.
 There has been some horribly uninformed yellow journalism surrounding TG.
 It is a natural product and really nothing to freak about.

 Membrane.
 On ribs, also known as the skin, it is actually the pleura, the lining of the cavity in which the lungs live.
 If left on ribs it can get hard or leathery.
 It should be removed.
 See this article on how to skin 'n' trim.

 Mise en place.
 This French phrase means "everything in place" and it is the best thing from France since the Pinot Noir grape.
 Click here to learn more about this very important concept.

-Mop or Mop sauce.
+Mop or mop sauce.
 A thin sauce brushed on the meat while it is cooking, especially on an old fashioned direct heat pit.
 It keeps the surface cool and adds flavor.
 The classic mop is vinegar based with black pepper, red pepper flakes, and hot sauce.
 The mixture is poured into a large wooden bucket, stirred, and mopped on the pig every 15 minutes or so, especially if you are cooking in a pit dug in the ground.
 Use a broom handle with a rag tied on the end.
 Modern variations on the theme use beer, apple juice, and even soft drinks like Dr. Pepper.
+Also called a sop.

 Mr. Brown.
 See bark.